yellowdog/python-examples/README.md

 Please get in touch with YellowDog if you get stuck.

-## Mustache Substitutions in Jsonnet Files
+## Variable Substitutions in Jsonnet Files

-The scripts provide full support for Mustache substitutions in Jsonnet files, using the same rules as for the JSON specifications.
-Remember that for **Worker Pool** specifications, Mustache substitutions must be prefixed by `__`, e.g. `"__{{username}}}"`.
+The scripts provide full support for variable substitutions in Jsonnet files, using the same rules as for the JSON specifications.
+Remember that for **Worker Pool** specifications, variable substitutions must be prefixed by `__`, e.g. `"__{{username}}}"`.

-Mustache processing is performed before Jsonnet expansion into JSON, and again after the expansion.
+Variable substitution is performed before Jsonnet expansion into JSON, and again after the expansion.

 ## Checking Jsonnet Processing